 Top 3 Books

-Once An Eagle, By Anton Myrer [via audiobook].
+Once an Eagle, By Anton Myrer [via audiobook].
 I will spend the rest of my military career asking, “is this what Sam Damon would do?”
 Though intimidating in its length, this book easily became my favorite novel.
 It pits two enduring leadership styles (Damon vs. Massengale) against each other, and also addresses the lifestyle and hardships of military life.
 This book will always be one of my top reading recommendations to any military leader.
 If you have not read it, I highly encourage you to soon.

 Gates of Fire: An Epic Novel of the Battle of Thermopylae, by Steven Pressfield [via audiobook].
 To be honest, before reading it, I thought this book was purely hype.
 After avoiding it for so many years, I decided to quickly knock this book out so I can say I completed it.
 I was completely wrong; this book was amazing.
 It’s portrayal of military leadership and discipline has few equals.
 It’s an inspiring example for all military leaders.

 Turn the Ship Around!: A True Story of Turning Followers into Leaders, by L. David Marquet.
-This is one of the best leadership books I have read so far.
+This is the best leadership books I have read so far.
 The book tells the story of Marquet’s command of the USS SANTA FE, but pauses throughout to address practical mechanisms on how to implement the principles discussed throughout the story.
 This book and its lessons easily span beyond the Navy and even the military.
 Great story and even better lessons gleaned from it.

 Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead, by Brené Brown.
-I initially started this book because my fiancée wanted me to read it.
+I initially started this book because my wife wanted me to read it.
 Similarly to ‘Gates of Fire,’ I planned to merely read the book to get it over with…and again, I was proven so wrong.
 The lessons regarding vulnerability and shame have endless application to military leadership and can do much to improve leaders’ personal development.
 I actually learned much about myself through this book and I believe you will too.

-Men at War: What Fiction Tells us About Conflict, From The Iliad to Catch-22, by Christopher Coker.
+Men At War: What Fiction Tells us About Conflict, From The Iliad to Catch-22, by Christopher Coker.
 I don’t feel this book is meant for every contemporary reader.
 It is rather slow and seemingly long.
 I feel it is better served as a professional article or blog.
 However, its opening chapters inspire and educate about the value of fictional war reading, which I found beneficial.

 History & Culture